 - Mr John Firth, Chief Executive Officer, Victoria Curriculum and Assessment Authority

 - Professor Patrick Garnett, Chair, School Curriculum and Standard Authority, West Australia

 - Ms Valerie Gould, Executive Director of the Association of Independent Schools, West Australia

 - Mr Michael Hewitson AM, retired foundation principal of Trinity College, Gawler, now Councillor for Unley (South Australia) and author

 - Dr Paul Sharkey, Director, Catholic Education in South Australia

-- Mr Stephen Gniel, Executive Director, Education Strategy, Australian Capital Territory Directorate of Education and Training
+- Mr Stephen Gniel, Deputy Director-General, Education Strategy, Australian Capital Territory Directorate of Education and Training

 - Ms Patrea Walton, Deputy Director-General, Queensland Department of Education, Training and Employment